-The Backend Worker Process error message usually appears because more than one copy of SpiderOak is trying to run at the same time.
+The Backend Worker Process error message usually appears when more than one copy of SpiderOak is trying to run at the same time.
 When SpiderOak is running, there are three separate SpiderOak processes which run in the background.
 Sometimes when SpiderOak closes, not all of these processes terminate correctly.
 If any of these processes are still running when you try to reopen SpiderOak, you'll see the Backend Worker Process message.

-If you are receiving this message each time you start SpiderOak, this is probably because you have set SpiderOak to start automatically from more than one location.
+If you are receiving this message each time you start SpiderOak, this is probably because you have set SpiderOak to start automatically in more than one location.
 Please try disabling the option to start automatically in SpiderOak under "Preferences" and double-check the Startup folder on your operating system.